Apantesis arizoniensis (Stretch, )

 Photograph copyright: Merrill A. Peterson

-This species is most similar to Grammia nevadensis and G. behrii.
-It can be distinguished from both of these species by the pale cubital vein on the forewing, lacking in most Grammia, and its uniquely colored body including entirely white collar and orange legs of the thorax and the color pattern of the abdomen.
-Notarctia proxima, the only other Notarctia species north of Mexico, is similar to N. arizoniensis but occurs south of the Pacific Northwest (C. Schmidt, personal communication 2011).
-It has whiter forewing color, thinner pale forewing lines, and reduced black margins on the dorsal hindwing.
+This species is most similar to Apantesis nevadensis and A. behrii.
+It can be distinguished from both of these species by the pale cubital vein on the forewing, lacking in most Apantesis, and its uniquely colored body including entirely white collar and orange legs of the thorax and the color pattern of the abdomen.
+Apantesis proxima, a species that occurs south of the Pacific Northwest (C. Schmidt, personal communication 2011), is similar to A. arizoniensis but has a whiter forewing color, thinner pale forewing lines, and reduced black margins on the dorsal hindwings.
+However, A. proxima has whiter forewing color, thinner pale forewing lines, and reduced black margins on the dorsal hindwing.

 This species occurs in wet meadows of lowland desert regions east of the Cascades.
 It is particularly abundant in wet meadows along the south fork of the Crooked River in central Oregon.